j92/filepush-landing/index.md

 Receive files without writing a single line of backend code.
 Perfect for your mobile app.

+## SAAS Offering
+Filepush as a service is still in beta.
+- Insights in your app's files.
+- Never worry about hosting and storage again.
+- More configuration options.
+- Language specific libraries (React, React Native).
+- Your data is yours!
+Export the submissions.

+If you are interested to hear more, please send me a message at [joost@petsy.app](mailto:joost@petsy.app).

 ### Uploading files made easy.
 Simply send us the file, we ensure it lands safely in AWS S3.